-How does windstorm insurance work in Texas?
+How does Texas windstorm insurance work?

-Say your windstorm insurance deductible is 2% and you have $250,000 in dwelling coverage, you have to pay $5,000 (250,000 x 0.02) out of pocket before your insurer will pay out for the remainder of the damage.
+Say your windstorm insurance deductible is 2% and you have $250,000 in dwelling coverage.
+You have to pay $5,000 (250,000 x 0.02) out of pocket before your insurer will pay out for the remainder of the damage.

-Bear in mind that if your home is damaged in a hurricane, windstorm insurance will cover damage directly caused by hurricane winds, but won’t cover flood damage from the resulting storm surge.
+Keep in mind that if your home is damaged in a hurricane, windstorm insurance will cover damage directly caused by hurricane winds, but won’t cover flood damage from the resulting storm surge.
 For complete hurricane coverage, you’ll need flood insurance in addition to your home and windstorm policies.

 Is windstorm insurance required in Texas?

-If you live in a high-risk flood zone, your lender may also require you to purchase flood insurance as well.
-Altogether, residents in the most high-risk areas of Texas could end up carrying three different types of insurance (home, windstorm, and flood).
+Altogether, homeowners in the most high-risk areas of Texas could end up carrying three different types of insurance (home, windstorm, and flood).

-Texas Windstorm Insurance Association (TWIA)
+What is the Texas Windstorm Insurance Association?

 What does TWIA windstorm insurance cover?